 The credit/no credit option is intended to encourage students to take courses in topics outside of their major area.
 The credit/no credit option gives students the opportunity to broaden their education with less emphasis on grade points.
 A course may be designated by the instructor as unavailable to students on a credit/no credit basis.
 Conversely, some courses may only be available for credit/no credit.

-A student will receive credit for C (2.000 on a 4.000 scale) work or better.
-No credit will be given for work that is below C (2.000 on a 4.000 scale).
+A student will receive credit for C (2.000 on a 4.000 point scale) work or better.
+No credit will be given for work that is below C (2.000 on a 4.000 point scale).
 A grade of 'CR' denotes credit earned.
 A grade of 'NC' denotes no credit earned.
 Courses taken on a credit/no credit basis will not be used in the calculation of a student's GPA.
 Students should select courses for the credit/no credit option carefully, as this option may affect eligibility for honors.
-(See "Graduation with Honors" located at catalog.utdallas.edu/2013/undergraduate/policies/graduation#honors.)
+(See "Graduation with Honors" located at catalog.utdallas.edu/2014/undergraduate/policies/graduation#honors.)

 For baccalaureate degree requirements, the credit/no credit option is limited to 12 semester credit hours or 20% of UT Dallas upper-division coursework, whichever is smaller.
 Courses in a student's major that are designated as credit/no credit are not included in this limit.
 Complete a credit/no credit form with the appropriate academic advisor before Census Day for the semester.
-A student must submit the completed credit/no credit form in person to The Office of the Registrar in the Student Services Building, first floor customer service area no later than Census Day for the semester.
+A student must submit the completed credit/no credit form in person to the Office of the Registrar in the Student Services Building, first floor customer service area, no later than Census Day for the semester.
 A student cannot repeat a letter grade course using the credit/no credit grading option.